ThalesGroup/ConceptBERT/kilbert/README.md

 This repository is the implementation of ConceptBert: Concept-Aware Representation for Visual QuestionAnswering

-For an overbiew of the pipleline, please refere [here](https://sc01-trt.thales-systems.ca/gitlab/human-ai-dialog/kilbert/blob/master/kilbert/misc/pipeline.pdf)
+For an overview of the pipleline, please refere [here](https://sc01-trt.thales-systems.ca/gitlab/human-ai-dialog/kilbert/blob/master/kilbert/misc/pipeline.pdf)

 This repository is based on and inspired by [Facebook research](https://github.com/facebookresearch/vilbert-multi-task).
 We sincerely thank for their sharing of the codes.